 There was, however, a lot of gameplay shown as IGN staff teamed up with the developers and took over an outpost where they had a mission to extract a scientist.
 It proved to have more cinematic moments than Wildlands where the only cutscenes happened in safe houses with Bowman.

 Considering that it was only regular security guarding the building initially and Wolves appeared afterwards, it is hinted they will have the same dynamic as Santa Blanca and Unidad, where the latter are a bit more formidable since they have an additional mechanic or two up their sleeve.

 We also got to see a bit more of Auroa which is scarcely populated on the account of being a private island, rather than an actual country.
-Ubisoft almost certainly opted for this imaginary place in Ghost Recon Breakpoint to avoid conflicts if a real-life country didn't like their depiction and decided to sue them.
+Ubisoft almost certainly opted for this imaginary place in Ghost Recon Breakpoint to avoid conflicts if a real-life country and decided to sue them.